Technical Diving

 "CCR makes diving easy."

 Incorrect.
-CCR adds capabilities but increases monitoring and complexity.
+CCR adds capabilities but increases monitoring, complexity and buoyancy challenges.

 "Computers eliminate decompression risk."